JoelSchecheleski/react-native-sidemenu/README.md

 2. Make sure you have both [NodeJS][node] and [yarn][yarn] installed.
 3. In a terminal, inside the root directory, type `yarn install`.
 4. Open your emulator or set up a real device in order to work with [react native][reactNative] projects.
+5. Run `react-native link` to [load custom fonts](https://stackoverflow.com/questions/43778917/font-family-roboto-light-and-bold-in-react-native)
-5. In a terminal, inside the root directory, type `yarn start`.
+6. In a terminal, inside the root directory, type `yarn start`.
-6. After `yarn start` run successfully, in the same directory, type `react-native run-android`.
+7. After `yarn start` run successfully, in the same directory, type `react-native run-android`.

 That's all, now you can change the project according to your needs.
 If you prefer, you can start a brand new project typing `react-native init myApp`, install the [react native vector icons][vectorIcons], and copy all the `app` folder to your project, as well change the `index.android.js` and `package.json` files accordingly.